SpikeInterface/spikeinterface/doc/modules/core.rst

 This is the first step for additional analyses, and the basis of several postprocessing and quality metrics computations.

-The :py:class:`~spikeinterface.core.SortingAnalyzer` is provides a convenient API to access the underlying :py:class:`~spikeinterface.core.BaseSorting` and :py:class:`~spikeinterface.core.BaseRecording` information, and it supports several extensions (derived from the :py:class:`~spikeinterface.core.AnalyzerExtension` class) to perform further analysis.
+The :py:class:`~spikeinterface.core.SortingAnalyzer` provides a convenient API to access the underlying :py:class:`~spikeinterface.core.BaseSorting` and :py:class:`~spikeinterface.core.BaseRecording` information, and it supports several extensions (derived from the :py:class:`~spikeinterface.core.AnalyzerExtension` class) to perform further analysis.